-FDM (Fused Deposition Modeling) 3D printing creates objects by extruding thin layers of filament.
-Advantages of FDM 3D printing include lower cost, volume production, fast turn-around, and sustainability.
-PLA (Polylactic Acid), the most commonly used material for PLA, is a plant based “bio-plastic” materials such as PLA can be used.
-Please see our environmental statement for our policies and beliefs around more sustainable additive manufacturing practices.
-Additional materials available for FDM 3D printing include TPU, Nylon, PET, PEEK, and Carbon fiber.
+FDM Fused Deposition Modeling is a process of creating 3D prints by extruding layers of filament.
+Advantages include affordability, volume production, fast turn-around, and zero emissions.
+PLA (Polylactic Acid), the most commonly used material for FDM Printing, is a plant-based “bio-plastic” materials such as PLA can be used.
+Please see our environmental statement for more information.
+Additional materials include TPU, Nylon, PET, PEEK, and Carbon fiber.

 SLS 3D Printing

-SLS (Selective Laser Sintering) is a method of 3D printing that uses a laser to sinter together thin layers of powder.
-Because the powder acts as its own support, the method is ideal for creating objects with complex forms or drastic overhangs.
-There are no supports required for SLS printing, as the powder provides support during the process.
-Materials include SLS Nylon, (rigid and durable) and SLS TPU (rubberlike/flexible).
-SLS 3D Printing can be used to create a wide variety of functional products and parts.
+SLS Selective Laser Sintering is a process of creating 3D prints by laser sintering layers of powder.
+Because the powder acts as its own support, the method is ideal for complex forms or models with drastic overhangs.
+There are no supports required for SLS printing, (the material acts as its own support).
+Usable materials include SLS Nylon, (rigid and durable) and SLS TPU (rubberlike/flexible).
+SLS Printing can be used to create a wide variety of functional products and parts.

 SLA 3D Printing

-SLA (Stereolithography) 3D printing involves creating objects using a laser to cure together thin layers of resin.
+SLA Stereolithography involves creating 3D Prints by curing together layers of resin.
 This process is ideal for creating smooth, high-resolution texture, SLA prints can sanded, painted, and clear-coated for a beautiful appearance.
-(Resin is not as tough as materials such as nylon so should not be used for creating parts that will be require high levels of durability.)
+(Resin is not as tough as materials such as nylon and should not be used for parts requiring high levels of durability.)
 SLA prints can be created in a variety of colors and resin including; white, black, gray, clear, cast-able, flexible, tough, and dental resin.